acidtone/wbdv-winter-2020/materials/cpnt200/assignments/assignment-1/README.md

 # Assignment 1: Jekyll
 ## Purpose
 This task helps you become more familiar with the fundamentals of static website generators.
-You will be creating/configuring a number of common blog/cms features such as pages, posts, dynamic navigation, items (using collections) and plugins.
+You will be creating/configuring a number of common blog/cms features such as pages, posts, dynamic navigation and items (using collections).
 This site can be hosted on [GH Pages](https://pages.github.com/) or a static web host such as [Netlify](https://www.netlify.com/).

 ## Directions
 Using the Jekyll framework, generate a static website that is either: